RigsOfRods/docs.rigsofrods.org/tools-tutorials/blender-mesh-editing.md

 # Introduction

 Rigs of Rods is a game that is very easy to modify.
-This tutorial will help you get started on editing existing meshes using Blender, from installing the plug-ins to exporting.
+This tutorial will help you get started on editing meshes using Blender, from installing the plug-ins to exporting.

 # Required software